ueberdosis/hocuspocus/docs/src/docPages/api/extensions/webhook.md

 }
 ```

-You can use this to import a document into hocuspocus.
+You can use this to import a document into Hocuspocus.
 The webhook extension will first load the document from the [primary storage](/guide/documents#using-a-primary-storage) and only import it if it doesn't already exist in there.

 Just respond with all the single documents keyed by their field name.
 For example: